Supporting Mental Health & Wellbeing

 - We include World Mental Health Day and Mental Health Awareness Week in the school calendar and plan activities for the whole school community.

 - The school is committed to gaining a fuller understanding of mental health and supporting the needs of identified children.
-In December 2018 we were very proud to achieve the national Wellbeing Award.
+We are very proud of working in support of the national Wellbeing Award.

 - As a school, we have and continue to access outside help and support for pupils when required.